apache/paimon/docs/content/_index.md

 the storage for streaming warehouse.
 It uses a full Log-Structured Merge-Tree (LSM) structure for high speed and large amount of data update & query capability.

-The Table Store supports the following usage:
+Flink Table Store supports the following usage:
-- **Streaming Insert**: Write changelog streams, including cdc from database and streams from Flink Sink.
+- **Streaming Insert**: Write changelog streams, including CDC from database and streams.
 - **Batch Insert**: Write batch data as offline warehouse, including OVERWRITE support.
 - **Batch/OLAP Query**: Read snapshot of the storage, efficient querying of real-time data.
 - **Streaming Query**: Read changes of the storage, ensure exactly-once consistency.